jhengy/content-aggregator/README.md

 - extract date from the post
   - llm can hallucinate date

+- extracting blog content from url
+  - support for dynamic content

 - identify the best model for the task
   - criteria
     - reliability